Homework for the upcoming week

 6) History, Science, and Literature

-History- We are learning about Mozart this week (study the fill in the blanks as it comes home completed throughout the unit.)
+History- We are learning about Feudalism this week (study the fill in the blanks as it comes home completed throughout the unit.)

-Science- We are learning about Sunflowers, and we are learning about Plants & Insects.
+Science- We are working on Investigation 2, and we are learning about Solids, Liquids, and Gas.

-Literature- We are reading about The Reluctant Dragon this week.
+Literature- We are reading about The Knight at Dawn this week.

 Website: